 His expertise in Western history and the Pacific Northwest also resulted in numerous invitations from other universities.
 Offered several faculty positions during his career, he turned them down in favor of remaining at Indiana.
 He did, however, serve as a visiting professor at such institutions as Johns Hopkins, the University of Oregon, Brigham Young, and the University of Washington.

 Indiana University did not take his reputation for granted.
-Here too, he was recognized for his abilities as a scholar.
-Selected to serve as editor of the Mississippi Valley Historical Review following its move to Indiana in 1963, it was Winther who oversaw the publication's transformation into the Journal of American History.
+He was recognized for his abilities as a scholar and selected to serve as editor of the Mississippi Valley Historical Review.
+Following its move to Indiana in 1963, it was Winther who oversaw the publication's transformation into the Journal of American History.
 He continued as editor of the journal until 1966.
 In further recognition of his achievements, Winther was named University Professor of History in 1965.

 Though he remained an active scholar and teacher, Winther had been facing serious problems with his health for some time.
 By late 1969 he was too sick to continue the pressing workload which he had maintained throughout his career.
 After a long battle with cancer, Oscar Winther died on May 22, 1970 at the age of 66.